run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/invoke-continuity.md

 Description: This functionality invokes the service continuity.
 # Invoke continuity

 The Continuity Registration is a process that pass through several phases.
-The fourth phase is the Continuous Operation, where it'll be defined the continuity Awareness (education and training), Review and continuity audit, the continuity tests and its Invocation.
+The fourth phase is the Continuous Operation, where it'll be defined the continuity Awareness (education and training), Review and audit, tests and Invocation.
 This functionality invokes the service continuity.
 The trigger to have an invocation is the opening of an incident of critical type.
-The incident have to be approved to be presented in the Invocation screen.
+The incident has to be approved to be presented in the Invocation screen.

 Before getting started
 --------------------------

-It assumes the existence of a defined service in a Portfolio and Catalog Management process.
+- [x] The existence of a defined service in the Portfolio and Catalog Management process.

-The tool integrate with Service Level Management trough the Service Catalog and Portfolio Management to track business process / service criticality, time period criticality (e.g. time of day / week / month / year when disruption would be most severe), and service level recovery targets.
+- [x] Have the tool integrate with Service Level Management trough the Service Catalog and Portfolio Management to track business process / service criticality, time period criticality (e.g. time of day / week / month / year when disruption would be most severe), and service level recovery targets.
 This information can be configurated in CMDB&Asset Management in attributes of CI.

-It's fundamental to firstly have registered the Continuity Registration, the policy and the project of service continuity already defined, in addition to having the scope, vital functions, business impact analysis, risk evaluation, strategy, plan , organizational planning, the strategy of tests of continuity awareness already registered and the audit and review of the continuity already performed.
+- [x] It's fundamental to have registered the Continuity Registration, the policy and the project of service continuity already defined, in addition to the scope, vital functions, business impact analysis, risk evaluation, strategy plan, organizational planning, the strategy of tests,and the audit and review.
 It is even recommended to check the continuity testing calendar.

-It's necessary to have registered the threat and threat category both linked to each other.
+- [x] It's necessary to have registered the threat and threat category both linked to each other.
 It is also essential to have registered the risk and risk category.

-It's equally essential to have previously registered the automatic actions of incident, request and procedure about the Event Management.
+- [x] It's equally essential to have previously registered the automatic actions of incident, request and procedure about the Event Management.

 Procedure